-For full-feed diets, Redbarn sells wet and semi-moist cat and dog food.
+For full-feed diets, Redbarn sells dry dog food, along with wet and semi-moist cat and dog food.
 But we genuinely believe understanding the differences and benefits between dry, wet, and semi-moist options is the pet parent’s first step in determining the best choice of food for their pet family.

 Now, let’s dig into the benefits of wet pet food.